IsmailsGit/Docker-Learning/Containers and Docker Notes.md

 #### Pushing our Images to Amazon ECR(Elastic Container Registry)
 AWS ECR is a fully managed docker registry service thats great for storing and managing private docker images.

+To log in to ecr from the command line do this command aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 043309335662.dkr.ecr.us-east-1.amazonaws.com - I got this from the ecr push commands page.

 Build
 We first build our docker image, we use this command docker build -t ecr-flask-mysql . - I got this from the aws push commands page